Dionne-Lab/catalight/docs/source/equipment_guides.rst

 We use the `LDC200C Series <https://www.thorlabs.com/thorproduct.cfm?partnumber=LDC200CV>`_ Laser Diode Driver to control our diode laser excitation source.
 The driver does not have a computer interface, but supports current modulation via a 10 Volt analog signal supplied by a BNC connection at the rear of the device.
 To supply an analog signal to the current controller, we utilize a `USB-231 DAQ card from Measurment Computing Corporation (MCC) <https://www.mccdaq.com/usb-data-acquisition/USB-230-Series.aspx>`_.
 MCC publishes a `Python API for their Universal Library (mcculw) <https://github.com/mccdaq/mcculw>`_.
 We also utilize their `instacal software <https://www.mccdaq.com/daq-software/instacal.aspx>`_ for installing the DAQ and setting the board number, though this may not be strictly necessary when using the `mcculw library <https://www.mccdaq.com/PDFs/Manuals/Mcculw_WebHelp/ULStart.htm>`_.
 Our :class:`~catalight.equipment.light_sources.diode_control.Diode_Laser` class hides interaction with the mcculw from the user, favoring method calls such as "Diode_Laser.set_power()" over interacting directly with the DAQ board.
 The intention is to ignore the existence of the DAQ interface when operating the laser programmatically.
 In fact, this makes some troubleshooting activities a bit easier for the Diode_Laser class as the laser can remain off (by unplugging or pressing the physical off switch) while the user interacts safely with the DAQ board.
 All commands will remain functional, though voltage readings from the current driver output won't return realistic values.

+In version 1 of Catalight, the diode laser class relies on a auxiliary script to perform calibraiton (unlike the NKT_System which has calibration as a built in method).
+This was originally done because the calibration needs to be performed in conjunction with a power meter.
+More information about performing the calibration can be found in the section: :ref:`diode_calibration`

 .. admonition:: Making the Connection

     It isn't completely necessary to install additional software before using a :class:`~catalight.equipment.light_sources.diode_control.Diode_Laser` instance, but you will need to install the MCC DAQ board in some way.
 We suggest you install and use `instacal <https://www.mccdaq.com/daq-software/instacal.aspx>`_, but there is a command line method documented in the `mcculw library <https://www.mccdaq.com/PDFs/Manuals/Mcculw_WebHelp/ULStart.htm>`_